nhatsmrt/superres/README.md

 I train for only 10 epochs using Adam optimizer with default setting, which means that the results could be much better with more hyperparameter tuning or longer training.

 ## Reproduction
 Code for training can be found in test_superres.py, and code for inference can be found in test_inference.py.
 Note that this project made use of my [nn-toolbox](https://github.com/nhatsmrt/nn-toolbox/tree/experimental/nntoolbox) for various components and training procedures (you might want the experimental branch for latest updates).
-It also use another repository of mine for the computation of the SSIM metric, generative-models, which is unreleased.
+It also use another repository of mine for the computation of the SSIM metric, generative-models, which is unreleased at the moment.
 <br />
 Pretrained weights can be downloaded [here](https://drive.google.com/file/d/1YwTJr8VPYibOYLXh3JdKNkp1JJZDomXD/view?usp=sharing).
 ## Results